 The JNC also negotiates pay and agrees terms and conditions of service.
 It consists of an employers’ side and staff side and ensures that all views within the youth and community field are represented.

-In December the JNC employers’ representatives announced their intention to withdraw from national bargaining through the JNC and pursue the assimilation of youth and community staff to National Joint Council (NJC) terms and conditions.
+Last year the JNC employers’ representatives announced their intention to withdraw from national bargaining through the JNC and pursue the assimilation of youth and community staff to National Joint Council (NJC) terms and conditions.
 Read NYA’s statement on the impact of this on youth work education.